News

 The proof of concept was built using Drupal 11, the latest version of a widely adopted free content management system (CMS).
 Location mapping functionality was provided through the Google Maps API.
 The data was structured to align to the Open Referral data standard.

 This work demonstrated the value of open source CMS for rapidly building robust solutions.
 However, it was also determined that bringing this particular solution to production at this point of time is hampered by systemic problems that would take significant resources to overcome.
-The success of any resource listing site depends on critical mass, and achieving that requires buy-in from many organizations.
-In a market where social service organizations already struggle to serve their existing clients, the unfortunate reality is that there is low interest in bringing in more.
+The success of any resource listing site depends on critical mass, and achieving that requires buy-in from many organizations and government entities.

 Back to Home